gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 For step-by-step instructions to install, configure, and use the scanner, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](https://docs.microsoft.com/information-protection/deploy-aip-scanner).

-Note: If you have the preview version of the Azure Information Protection unified labeling client, this version includes a preview version of the scanner that you can install for testing.
+Note: If you have the Azure Information Protection unified labeling client, this version includes a preview version of the scanner that you can install for testing.
 For more information, see [Installing the Azure Information Protection scanner](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide#installing-the-azure-information-protection-scanner.md) from the admin guide for the unified labeling client.

 ## EXAMPLES